arse/tag-it-bundle/README.md

             resources:
                 - 'PffTagItBundle:Form:fields.html.twig'

-### In the template you want to use the Tag It form field in:
+### In the template you want to use the Tag It form field in (If you're using Sonata Admin, extend a template,
+SonataAdminBundle::standard_layout.html.twig or SonataAdminBundle:CRUD:show.html.twig and update your config file with the correct template):

     {% block javascripts %}
         {{ parent() }}